Best Honey In the World

 Manuka honey is made in New Zealand and Australia by bees using nectar from the leptospermum scoparium bush (tea tree).
 It is a rare variety because the trees only bloom for a few weeks each year.

 Why do some people say manuka is the best honey in the world?
-Even though any honey is useful for wound care, manuka is a rock star.
+Among the many ways to use honey, wound care is common and for that manuka is a rock star.

 The antibacterial properties of this manuka is much higher than that of regular raw honey.